-This page presents a lesson plan to accompany Ingenuity’s historic flight.
-In the lesson, students consider how the conditions on Mars might affect helicopter flight, and how the design of a helicopter might need to be changed to work under those conditions.
-The lesson also touches upon the structure of Earth’s atmosphere, the physics of flight, aeronautics terminology, the basics of helicopter flight and design, and the history of flight on other planets.
+In each version of the lesson, students consider how the conditions on Mars might affect helicopter flight, and how the design of a helicopter might need to be changed to work under those conditions.
+The lesson also touches upon the structure of Earth’s atmosphere, the physics of flight, aeronautics terminology, the basics of helicopter flight and design, forces and vectors related to aircraft, and the history of flight on other planets.

 - Teacher poses question to students: “How might we need to change a helicopter’s design to make it able to fly on Mars?”

 - Optional: Students conduct research about the conditions on Mars and the Martian atmosphere.
 Students research the basics of helicopter flight and helicopter design.

 - Teacher leads a class discussion about flight on Mars.
 Students state hypotheses about differences between Earth and Mars that could affect flight.
 Students state hypotheses about features of a helicopter that should be changed to enable flight on Mars.